Fosssil/custom_wm/README.md

 ## Apps to use:
 - Image viewer = koko, oculante
-- Glow = terminal md viewer
+- notification = swaync
+- Authentication agent - gnome-polkit-agent
-- Dolphin = file manager
+- File manager = Dolphin
 - Text Editor = vim
 <br>
 Note: Apps seperated by comma have high priority from left to right

 ## TODO:
 - [x] Improve auto switch to bluetooth audio system
+- [ ] In hyprland - make shortcut to kill waybar and again turn it on [to get extra space for apps]
 - [ ] Set file transfer prompt size to a little big ( one key right and down)
 - [ ] Vlc by default open in new workspace
 - [ ] Try to make nmcli applet tootgleable in network button